2018 Apache 160 launch date has been revealed in a new ‘Block Your Date’ invitation from TVS. It has already been spotted testing on the roads.

 It also carries conventional rod-type handlebar (no clip-ons) and a full-digital instrument console.
 Also, Apache 160 will ditch the dual shocks and will get a monoshock for the first time… which should better the already good handling characteristics of the motorcycle.

 What changes will go to the engine or its characteristics are not known but rest assured focus will be on performance and agility, like it is the case right now and also with the sprightly Apache 200 (read review).
-More details including TVS’ launch plans are expected to be cleared in some time.

 Also Read: TVS Victor Review: A Comprehensive Road Test